PereViki/semantic-vision/007_augmented_reality_image_tracking/calssroom-schedule/README.md

 ## Overview
 This Classroom Schedule tool provides a solution for MOME citizens or guests who would like to confirm the location of certain events, looking for others, or looking for an available place to work.

+Functionalities are limited in this demo, but could cover the following use cases:

+* Classroom booking
+* Location based services to find a classroom
+* Classroom issue reporting

 ## Folder Structure